kumarshreyak/RepTracker/frontend-native/STANDALONE_BUILD.md

-# GymLog Standalone Build Guide
+# RepTracker Standalone Build Guide

-This guide explains how to build and deploy the GymLog mobile app as a standalone application that doesn't require a local development server.
+This guide explains how to build and deploy the RepTracker mobile app as a standalone application that doesn't require a local development server.

 ## Overview